dabrahams/magoo/ImplementationNotes.md

 - The trace output could be more useful/standardized.
 The source location stuff that highlights code as you step through the trace is great, but I'm not convinced the other aspects are optimal.
+In particular, the interpreter tracing is not doing indentation to denote nesting level the way the typechecker tracing does, and the latter could be more consistent.